Abraham's sacrifice

 - great slander (24:16)

 When we put the three words in verse 107 together, we find the picture totally different from the traditional interpretation of this verse.
-The three words together say that God made a great concession (of intervention) to prevent the grave slaughter which Abraham was about to commit.
+The three words together say that God made a concession (of intervention) to prevent the grave slaughter that Abraham was about to commit.

 Why did God call it a concession?